Casement Vs. Double Hung Windows: What’s The Difference?

 CONTACT WEST SHORE HOME TO GET STARTED

-To learn more about the differences between casement and double-hung windows, contact the pros at West Shore Home.
+To learn more about the differences between casement vs. double-hung windows, contact the pros at West Shore Home.
 We would be happy to schedule a free, in-home consultation to help you decide which style of replacement windows would best suit your needs.